Superintendent's Compendium

 36 CFR §2.52 Sale or distribution of printed matter

-The sale or distribution of printed materials is allowed by permit only in the areas described in the public assembly areas (see Appendix 1) and on the last five feet of the west end of the information desk inside the cultural center.
-Visitors may not be approached.
+The sale or distribution of printed materials is allowed by permit only in the areas described in the public assembly areas (see Appendix 1) Visitors may not be approached.

 36 CFR §4.10 Travel on park roads and routes

-Operating a motor vehicle within the Memorial is prohibited except on the paved (“black-top”) main access roadway, utility access road behind the cultural center, and in designated public parking areas.
-Use of the unpaved, gravel utility road in southeast corner of the Memorial is prohibited without a permit or by the conditions expressed in a legally executed Memo of Understanding.
+Operating a motor vehicle is prohibited except on park roads, in parking areas and on routes and area designated for off road motor vehicle use: the paved (“black-top”) main access roadway, utility access road behind the cultural center, and in designated public parking areas.

 Finally, use of any mobility assistive device, as outlined above, must also adhere to the following:

-• No person under 16 years of age may operate a Segway.
+• No person under 16 years of age may operate a Segway unless supervised by an adult.

-• A person shall operate any mobility assistive device in a safe and responsible manner, and when on pedestrian surfaces (i.e. sidewalks or trails) the maximum speed will not exceed more than 3 M.P.H., this so as not to endanger one’s self or any other Memorial visitor.
+• A person shall operate any mobility assistive device in a safe and responsible manner, and when on pedestrian surfaces (i.e., sidewalks or trails) the maximum speed will not exceed more than 6 M.P.H., this so as not to endanger oneself or any other Memorial visitor.

-• A person riding any mobility assistive device upon and along a sidewalk, while crossing a roadway in a crosswalk, or on any other surface shall have all the rights and duties applicable to a pedestrian under the same circumstances, except that the mobility assistive device operator must always yield to pedestrians.
+• A person riding any mobility assistive device upon and along a sidewalk, while crossing a roadway in a crosswalk, or on any other surface shall have all the rights and duties applicable to a pedestrian under the same circumstances.

 • Access through the “festival style” seating area of the Bowl during special events in the amphitheater is difficult by disabled visitors utilizing Segway’s or similar devices.
 Visitors wishing such access must use and operate at a speed and in a manner which ensures the safety of themselves and all other visitors.